bivaD/IOS-project-Bash-Stock-logs-filtering-/README.md

 # IOS (Operating Systems) Project
-in 2. semester, on working with Bash.
+in 2. semester, focused on working with Bash.
 The task was to create an app which filters some stock log files.
 I'm uploading it to github from the hard drive, I haven't found the original project assignment.
+We had the task of writing the whole project to `tradelog` file.

 ## README TO TEST SUITE: